Solutions for Individuals

 Enroll in a Debt Management Plan (DMP)

-This is an informal process where you work with a credit counselling agency.
-The credit counsellor will negotiate with your creditors to agree to reduce the interest on your debts.
+An LIT may also suggest that a Debt Management Plan is the right option for you.
+In this case, they would refer you to a reputable credit counsellor or credit counselling agency that offers this service.
+A DMP is an agreement with some or all of your creditors that often includes interest relief and the payment of your debts over time.
 DMPs do not offer the same level of protection as a consumer proposal and you have to pay back 100% of what you owe, so it’s important to understand the full financial impact on you before signing up for a DMP.

 File a Consumer Proposal